-Asset turnover ratio is an important financial ratio used to understand how well the company is utilizing its assets to generate revenue.
-It is imperative for every company to analyze and improve Asset Turnover Ratio (ATR).
+The asset turnover ratio is an important financial ratio for understanding how well the company utilizes its assets to generate revenue.
+It is imperative for every company to analyze and improve the asset turnover ratio (ATR).
 The article highlights the reasons and ways to analyze and interpret asset turnover ratio as an important part of ratio analysis.

 Definition of Asset Turnover Ratio

-Asset turnover ratio determines the ability of a company to generate revenue from its assets by comparing the net sales of the company with the total assets.
-It is calculated by dividing net sales by average total assets of a company.
-In other words, it aims to measure sales as a percentage of average assets to determine how much sales is generated by each rupee of assets.
+The asset turnover ratio determines the ability of a company to generate revenue from its assets by comparing the net sales of the company with the total assets.
+We calculate it by dividing net sales by the average total assets of a company.
+In other words, it aims to measure sales as a percentage of average assets to determine how much sales the company generates by each rupee of assets.

 How to Interpret Asset Turnover Ratio?

-Asset turnover ratio shows the comparison between the net sales and the average assets of the company.
-An asset turnover ratio of 3 means, for every 1 USD worth of assets, 3 USD worth of sale is generated.
-So, a higher asset turnover ratio is preferred as it reflects more efficient asset utilization.
-However, as with other ratios, the asset turnover ratio needs to be analyzed while keeping in mind the industry standards.
+The asset turnover ratio shows the comparison between the net sales and the average assets of the company.
+An asset turnover ratio of 3 means for every 1 USD worth of assets and sales is 3 USD.
+So, a higher asset turnover ratio is preferable as it reflects more efficient asset utilization.
+However, as with other ratios, the asset turnover ratio needs to be analyzed while considering the industry standards.

 Some industries are designed to use assets in a better way than others.
 A higher asset turnover ratio implies that the company is more efficient at using its assets.
 A low asset turnover ratio, on the other hand, reflects the bad management of assets by the company.
-It may also indicate production or management problems.
+As a result, it may also indicate production or management problems.

 Why is it necessary to Improve Asset Turnover Ratio?

-Since asset turnover ratio measures the efficiency of a company in managing its resources to generate its sales, it is very obvious that higher turnover ratios are preferred to reflect a better state of affairs at the company.
-This ratio gives an insight to the creditors and investors into the internal management of the company.
-A low asset turnover ratio will surely signify excess production, bad inventory management or poor collection practices.
+Since the asset turnover ratio measures the efficiency of a company in managing its resources to generate its sales, it is very obvious that higher turnover ratios are preferable for reflecting a better state of affairs at the company.
+This ratio gives insight to the creditors and investors into the company’s internal management.
+A low asset turnover ratio will surely signify excess production, bad inventory management, or poor collection practices.
 Thus, it is very important to improve the asset turnover ratio of a company.

 How to Improve Asset Turnover Ratio

-If a company analyzes that its asset turnover ratio is declining over time, there are several ways in which the asset turnover ratio can be improved:
+If a company analyzes that its asset turnover ratio is declining over time, there are several ways for improving the asset turnover ratio:

-The easiest way to improve asset turnover ratio is to focus on increasing revenue.
-The assets might be properly utilized, but the sales could be slow resulting in a low asset turnover ratio.
-The company needs to increase its sales by more promotions and by quick movements of the finished goods.
+The easiest way to improve the asset turnover ratio is to focus on increasing revenue.
+The assets might utilization be proper, but the sales could be slow, resulting in a low asset turnover ratio.
+The company needs to increase its sales through more promotions and quick movements of the finished goods.

-The asset turnover ratio could be low because of inefficient use of assets.
-The company should analyze how the assets are used and ways to improve the productivity of each asset.
+The asset turnover ratio could be low because of the inefficient use of assets.
+The company should analyze how it uses the assets and ways to improve the productivity of each asset.
 The output should increase without any significant increase in any other expenses.

 Accelerate Accounts Receivables